4 Things That Nonprofits Can Teach Businesses

-For instance, part of the Salvation Army’s goal is to give people who have struggled in society, criminals, drug users etc, into value adding citizens.
+For instance, part of the Salvation Army’s goal is to give people who have struggled in society, criminals, drug users etc, into value-adding citizens.
 What about the American Red Cross?
-Their nonprofits prevents and alleviates human suffering in the face of emergencies by mobilizing the volunteers for immediate assistance.
+Their nonprofits prevents and alleviate human suffering in the face of emergencies by mobilizing the volunteers for immediate assistance.

 If you focus more time on why this company is important in the world, you can expect employees to respond better to why should I stay at this company.